 The most common surprising occurrence is the amount of out-loud guest’s room number usage.
 The Guest Service Agents often announce the room number out loud when checking in a guest or taking a guest request.
 At bars, our analysts too often hear a bartender asking for a guest’s room number to close out their check.
 If we wanted to target or attack that guest, it just became too easy.

 Other safety and security weaknesses that we often see:

 -Hotels not screening phone calls before transferring them to guest rooms.

 -Elevators that should require a key to access guest floors but the key reader is disabled.

 -Exterior doors propped open, especially around outdoor swimming pools.

 With all of the attention hotels pay to better and quicker service nowadays, some basic security standards seem to have been forgotten.
-As you can see, there are an alarmingly high number of times where the security of our guest’s room during our hotel visits is compromised.
+As you can see, there is an alarmingly high number of times where the security of our guest’s room during our hotel visits is compromised.
 This can be because of a lapse in procedure or a missing standard.
-Though room invasions and theft are both low chance occurrences, they are things that no hotel manager wants to spend their times dealing with.
+Though room invasions and theft are both low chance occurrences, they are things that no hotel manager wants to spend their time dealing with.
 Be sure to take some time during your next All Employee or Department Meetings to review some of your safety and security policies.
 Be sure to fully train every new associate these policies before they start serving guests.